punitda/ssh-git-cli/README.md

 After key is generated, it will be added to OSX keychain.
 For adding it to keychain, you will be prompted for passphrase for the ssh key.
 This is done so you don't have to remember and input your ssh key passphrase again and again when using it.

 Once everything is done.
 You should see the following output in your console.
+Just follow few steps suggested in output and you should be good to use generated ssh key to communicate with our repo :)

 ```
 ssh key and config generated successfully 🎉 and Public key has been copied to your Clipboard.